Rileyi/GlobalLearning/ContentMakers/DotToDotEditor/README.md

 Exit the program to launch the saving process.

-The binary file uploaded is supposed to be runnable on Windows 7
+The binary file uploaded is supposed to be runnable on Windows 7 The SFML library is cross-platform and the code should compile on any platform supporting the library